Trump's radical plan to waive payroll tax would punch hole in Social Security, Medicare budgets

 Trump told Republican senators in a meeting Tuesday he would like to waive the payroll tax entirely through the end of the year, or even permanently suspend it, one attendee told Reuters.

-If approved by Congress, the move would result in a massive, roughly $1 trillion dollar cash injection into the pockets of workers and businesses over the rest of the year, based on a Congressional Budget Office estimate https://www.cbo.gov/topics/taxes of current projected federal tax revenue.
+If approved by Congress, the move would result in a massive, roughly $1 trillion (£778 billion) cash injection into the pockets of workers and businesses over the rest of the year, based on a Congressional Budget Office estimate https://www.cbo.gov/topics/taxes of current projected federal tax revenue.

 It would also mean "you've blown a trillion dollar hole" in the trust funds that pay Social Security benefits for retirees and help fund the Medicare health care program for Americans over age 65, said Howard Gleckman, a senior fellow at the Tax Policy Center.
 "What do you do about that?"